nvcuong/nvcuong.github.io/_pages/prospective_students.md

 - Transferability estimation and applications (see [this paper](https://arxiv.org/pdf/2002.12462){:target="_blank"} or [this paper](https://arxiv.org/pdf/2312.00656){:target="_blank"}).

 You also need to ensure you meet the following criteria:
-- First class honours or equivalent degree (such as GPA 3.3+ for international degrees) in Maths, Physics, Computer Science, or related subjects;
+- At least a high 2:1 or equivalent degree (such as GPA 3.3+ for international degrees) in Maths, Physics, Computer Science, or related subjects;
 - Strong background in mathematics;
 - Strong programming skills in a high-level language such as Python, C/C++, or R;
 - Meeting the [English language requirements](https://www.dur.ac.uk/study/international/entry-requirements/english-language-requirements/){:target="_blank"}.